 Construction and development works can have far-reaching impacts on adjoining properties, pedestrians, traffic, neighbouring residents and businesses but also on the environment as a whole.
 Issues such as construction noise, stormwater pollution, sediment control and dust from demolition sites can be inconvenient or dangerous to the neighbourhood and our environment.

-Anyone building in our municipality should read through Council’s construction guidelines prior to commencing construction in order to ensure compliance with the relevant requirements.
+Anyone building in our municipality should read through Council’s Building Public Safety guidelines (2MB) prior to commencing construction in order to ensure compliance with the relevant requirements.

 Construction Management Plans